mfvianna/emtm/README.rst

 this is `g`.

 Once inside emtm, things pretty much work like any other terminal.
-However, mtm lets you split up the terminal into multiple virtual terminals.
+However, emtm lets you split up the terminal into multiple virtual terminals.

 At any given moment, exactly one virtual terminal is *focused*.
 It is to this terminal that keyboad input is sent.
 The focused terminal is indicated by the location of the cursor.

-The following commands are recognized in mtm, when preceded by the command prefix (by default *ctrl-g*):
+The following commands are recognized in emtm, when preceded by the command prefix (by default *ctrl-g*):

 Up/Down/Left/Right Arrow